 Wheeler Island, Odisha:

-The versatile missile system can be launched from a road mobile vehicle or even from a special railway bogey where it can be kept hidden and moved around at will.
+The versatile missile system can be launched from a road mobile vehicle or even from a special railway wagon where it can be kept hidden and moved around at will.
+(Missiles of the world: a look at countries' nuclear arsenals